 eS

-RVLXNS is a collection of three symphonic poems that form a symphony with three movements.
-Each poem explores a distinct aspect of the Taínos, the Arawak indigenous people who lived in the Caribbean, including the islands of Borikén (Puerto Rico) and Kiskeya (Dominican Republic and Haiti), along with the neighboring Caribs during the 15th century, when Europeans arrived.
+RVLXNS is a cycle of three symphonic poems that together form a symphony in three movements.
+Each poem reflects on a different aspect of the Taínos, the Arawak people who inhabited the Caribbean, most prominently the islands of Borikén (Puerto Rico) and Kiskeya (Dominican Republic and Haiti), as well as their neighbors, the Caribs, during the 15th century at the time of European arrival.

-According to writings by Bartolomé de las Casas, the friar who accompanied one of the Spanish expeditions in the early 16th century, the Taínos had a primarily peaceful and thriving society that focused on agriculture, trade, crafts, art, music, sports, and communal engagement, rather than war and violence.
-The arrival of the conquistadors proved catastrophic, as the Taínos were forced into harsh labor and slavery while many of their women were taken as concubines, and any dissent or resistance was violently supressed.
-Moreover, diseases brought by the Europeans, such as smallpox, further decimated the Taíno population.
+According to accounts by Bartolomé de las Casas, the Dominican friar who accompanied one of the early Spanish expeditions in the 16th century, Taíno society was largely peaceful and flourishing.
+Their way of life was centered on agriculture, trade, craftsmanship, art, music, sport, and communal rituals, rather than on warfare.
+The arrival of the conquistadors inflicted devastating consequences: the Taínos were forced into grueling labor and slavery, many women were taken as concubines, and any resistance was brutally suppressed.
+Epidemics such as smallpox, carried by the Europeans, accelerated their collapse.

-RVLXNS was created as a tribute to the Taíno people, their culture, their beliefs, their hopes and fears.
+RVLXNS was conceived as a tribute to the Taíno people, to their culture, their beliefs, their hopes and fears.

-The three symphonic poems that make up RVLXNS are all palindromes, each lasting 10 minutes (600 seconds exactly), with their middle points located precisely at the 5-minute (300-second) mark.
-The first and last poems serve as mirror reflections of one another, while the middle poem acts as a central plateau, creating an overarching palindrome across the three poems.
+The three symphonic poems that make up RVLXNS are all palindromes, each lasting exactly 10 minutes (600 seconds), with their midpoints located precisely at the 5-minute (300-second) mark.
+The first and last poems serve as mirror reflections of each other, while the central poem functions as a plateau, creating an overarching palindrome across the three works.

-In composing the symphony, I used common time exclusively, but relied on quick tempos or large-scale thematic structures to create hypermeters, with shifting sets of beats on a macrocospic level and sometimes logarithmic sequences of hyperbeats.
+In composing the symphony, I used common time exclusively but relied on quick tempos and large-scale thematic structures to create hypermeters, with shifting beat groupings at the macroscopic level and, at times, logarithmic sequences of hyperbeats.

-I made an effort to avoid any rhythmic or stylistic clichés that would try to recreate a Taíno musical style.
-Instead, any use of non-traditional instruments, such as wooden windchimes or a seashell, is purposed only to serve the representation of a particular Taíno story or character.
+I made a conscious effort to avoid rhythmic or stylistic clichés that might imitate a Taíno musical style.
+Instead, any use of nontraditional instruments, such as wooden wind chimes or a seashell, is intended only to represent a particular Taíno story or character.

 RVLXNS was written between 2016 and 2018.